-There are three types of Pakboats folding kayaks … the Puffins, the Quest and the XT Series.
+There are two types of Pakboats folding kayaks … the Puffins and the Quest.
 Their designs fit the varying needs of a variety of paddlers.
 For example, the shorter Puffins are excellent for fishing.
-The longer Quest and XT kayaks are built for touring.
+The longer Quest kayaks are built for touring.
 The Puffin Saranac can be paddled as a tandem kayak.
 And, that’s not all.
 Read more below or call us to help you find the folding kayak that best fits your needs.

 Extremely versatile Puffins – Puffin kayaks can adapt to your needs in ways that other kayaks do not.
 If you go fishing or are not as agile as you once were, you can leave your Puffin open like a sit-on-top.
 Add a deck when you want more protection.
 Drive your Puffin to the water packed in the trunk or assembled on top of your car.
 It is easy to assemble and at 20 pounds (29 pounds for the 2-person Saranac), the Puffin is light enough for almost anybody to handle.
 The excellent Puffin seats are easily configured for one or two persons – seat brackets are even pre-installed to put the bow seat extra far forward for a small child.